galasa-dev/cli/docs/generated/errors-list.md

 - GAL1095E: namespace '{}' is invalid.
 Expected it to be in format starting with letters, and ending in a number with no non-alphanumeric characters.
 - GAL1096E: Could not query namesapace results.
 Reason: '{}'
 - GAL1097E: Status Code when querying namespace does not match.
 Reason: '{}'
-- GAL1098: Property --name cannot be set alongside --prefix or --suffix.
+- GAL1098E: Property --name cannot be set alongside --prefix or --suffix.
+- GAL1099E: Property value of '{}' could not be updated to '{}'.
+Reason: '{}'
+- GAL1100E: Status Code when updating the property value does not match.
+Reason: '{}'
+- GAL1101E: Property '{}' could not be deleted.
+Reason: '{}'
 - GAL2000W: Warning: Maven configuration file settings.xml should contain a reference to a Galasa repository so that the galasa OBR can be resolved.
 The official release repository is '{}', and 'pre-release' repository is '{}'
 - GAL2501I: Downloaded {} artifacts to folder '{}'